MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## Support for Central Monitoring
 With DPM 2019, all DPM-A customers (customer connected to Azure) have the flexibility of using Central Monitoring, a monitoring solution provided by Microsoft Azure Backup.

 You can monitor both on-premises and cloud backups, using Log Analytics with central monitoring capability.
-You can use this monitoring solution to monitor your key backup parameters such as backups jobs, backup alerts and cloud storage across all your recovery service vaults & subscriptions.
-You can also create alert notifications and open tickets using webhooks or ITSM integration.
 [Learn more](monitor-dpm.md).

 ## Windows Server 2019 support
 DPM 2019 can be installed on Windows Server 2019 and Windows Server 2016.